zaimhalili/LIFE-IS-TEMPORARY/life-is-temporary/README.md

 ```

 *About Section will include some info about the site how to use it a demo and some info about me
-*will include my email for problems and glitches with the app
+*will include my email for problems and feedback about the app